Bbenrod/personal-blog/README.md

 ## 🛤️ Roadmap

+This is a brief summary of planned features and improvements.
+For the complete and detailed roadmap, please refer to the [ROADMAP.md](./ROADMAP.md) file.

 ### ✨ Core Features

-- [ ] Support for images and GIFs in posts.
+- [x] Support for images and GIFs in posts.
-- [ ] Support for hooks.
+- [ ] Support for commands within posts.
-- [ ] Session management with authentication so only users with credentials can upload blogs.
+- [ ] Session management with authentication so only authorized users can upload blogs.
 - [ ] Support for comments on posts.
-- [ ] Create a search feature for posts.
+- [ ] Implement a search feature for posts.
-- [ ] Use thumbnails for posts (currently not used).
+- [ ] Use thumbnails for posts (currently not implemented).

 ### 🗄️ Backend & Storage